What is Forest School?

 Will my child be safe?

 Sites will be risk assessed prior to every session and attendees made aware of any potential hazards.
-However at Forest School we use a risk / benefit analysis approach where we weigh up the potential risk against the benefits of a particular activity, we believe this is a more beneficial approach than the risk averse approach that exists in much of our society.
+However at Forest School we use a risk / benefit analysis approach where we weigh up the potential risk against the benefits of a particular activity, we believe this is a more beneficial approach than the risk adverse approach that exists in much of our society.
 Children will be supported to participate in activities which challenge them at the same time as being encouraged to think about their own safety and that of others.
 Part of forest school is allowing children to take managed risks, for example balancing on an obstacle course or climbing a tree so that they learn through real life experiences.
 There will be a First Aid kit on site and leaders are qualified First Aiders.

 Positive behaviour policy